CEN3031-Group-4/HotSpotApp/README.md

     db: {
         uri: '', //place the URI of your mongo database here.
     }
 };`
 Then run:
 `nodemon server/server.js`
 At this point, the Express back-end should be running on port 5000.

 - production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heroku.
 Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
 Make sure you name the environement variable "DB_URI".
+This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
+For more information on deploying to heroku reference the extra resources at the bottom of this file.

 ## Project Features Implemented:
 - #### Gaussian Model Selection